unstoppabledomains/dev-docs/domain-distribution-and-management/partner-api-v2/guides/check-domains-availability.md

 # Check Domains Availability

-The Partner API offers an endpoint that lets you check the availability of multiple domain names before purchase to avoid making minting calls to non-available domains.
+The Partner API v2 (Legacy) offers an endpoint that lets you check the availability of multiple domain names before purchase to avoid making minting calls to non-available domains.
 Partners can use this endpoint to implement a bulk domain name search field in their application, allowing users to search for multiple domains simultaneously.

 <figure>